 If you are doing a mix of nursing and pumping, you let me know what works best for you!
 Sometimes I wake the mom to nurse while evaluating a feed, or other times, I handle all of the feedings with a bottle while mom wakes to pump in the middle of the night.
 I love to make sure mom and dad wake up to clean and sanitized pump parts the next morning.
 If there are dried pump supplies and bottles on the counter, I will put those away and if dishes need to go into the dishwasher, I do that too!

 Maybe it’s the neat freak in me 🙂 A postpartum doula can meet the needs of your family – but please note, we are skilled and trained workers that do differ from nannies or night nurses.

 How sweet is this photo?
 Mom shared permission for me to use this and I was so glad to introduce her to the LaVie Warming Lactation Massager.
 This can be used for pumping and while nursing!
 The heat and vibration work together to promote the let-down and can help with clogged ducts.
 We all know the fear of developing mastitis or suffering through severe engorgement!

 If you are interested in these amazing tools for your feeding journey, check out the link below using code BETHANN10 to receive a discount!

 Check out this video on how to use the warming massagers!

 If this is something you believe would benefit your family, I highly encourage you to check out local doulas in your area.
-A great resources is www.doulamatch.net.
-If you are local to the Piedmont Triad, I am accepting new postpartum clients and would love to help you and your growing family!
+A great resource is www.doulamatch.net.
+If you are local to the Piedmont Triad, I am accepting new clients and would love to serve as a postpartum doula to you and your growing family!